benjavalero/replacer/technical-design.md

   - **Query timestamp**.
 The date and time when the page was queried and retrieved.
   - **Redirect**.
 If the page is considered a redirection page.
   - **Sections**.
 A Wikipedia page is usually divided in sections in different levels identified by its anchor (header title).
 Note that Wikipedia allows editing sections instead of the whole page.
-- **Dump**.
-A huge XML file, generated monthly, containing all the current Wikipedia pages for a language.
 - **Replacement**.
 A potential issue to be checked and fixed (replaced).
 For instance, the word _aproximated_ is misspelled and therefore could be proposed to be replaced with _approximated_.

   Note the importance of the _potential_ adjective, as an issue could be just a false positive.
 For instance, in Spanish the word _Paris_ could be misspelled if it corresponds to the French city (written correctly as _París_), but it would be correct if it refers to the mythological Trojan prince.